Kiyoshika/generalized-modelling-framework/README.md

 * `activation` - contains all activation functions used in linear models
 * `loss` - contains all loss functions used in linear models
 * `loss_gradient` - contains all loss function gradients used in linear models
+* `regularization` - contains all regularization functions used in linear models
+* `regularization_gradient` - contains all regularization gradients used in linear models

 and `funcs` represents all function names inside those two namespaces.
 See header files for exact names.